jgph91/Leaf_diseases/README.md

 ## Files included

-- CNN.py -> CNN training + training plots display and confusion matrix.
+- `CNN.py` -> CNN training + training plots display and confusion matrix.
-- main.py -> predictions function using the trained model.
+- `main.py` -> predictions function using the trained model.
-- requeriments.txt -> md file containing all the modules used in this app.
+- `requeriments.txt` -> md file containing all the modules used in this app.
-- colab folder -> CNN training + confusion matrix creation.
+- `colab` -> CNN training + confusion matrix creation.
-- src -> auxiliaries py's containing the functions used in the app and in the CNN train.
+- `src` -> auxiliary py's containing the functions used in the app and in the CNN train.

+## Contact info

+If you have any doubt please don't heisitate to contact me:

+- email : jgph91@gmail.com
+- linkedin:  <a href="https://www.linkedin.com/in/javier-gomez-del-pulgar/?locale=en_US">Javier Gómez del Pulgar</a>